gregbkr/kubernetes-kargo-logging-monitoring/README.md

 If issues, see troubleshooting section.

+Do you want to migration k8s, add new node?
+Please see the annexes.

 # 2. Deploy logging (efk) to collect k8s & containers events

 ### 2.1 Deploy elasticsearch, fluentd, kibana